awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-developer-portal.md

-# Use the Serverless Developer Portal to Catalog Your API Gateway APIs<a name="apigateway-developer-portal"></a>
+# Use the serverless developer portal to catalog your API Gateway APIs<a name="apigateway-developer-portal"></a>

 A *developer portal* is an application that you use to make your APIs available to your customers\.
 You can use the Serverless Developer Portal to publish API Gateway managed APIs directly from API Gateway\.
 You can also use it to publish non\-API Gateway managed APIs by uploading OpenAPI definitions for them\.
 When you publish APIs in a developer portal, your customers can easily:
 + Discover which APIs are available\.